-- 3.1 The Redditch Borough Core Strategy is required to establish the strategic housing requirement for the Borough.
+- 3.1 The Council's Development Plan is required to establish the strategic housing requirement for the Borough.
 Currently, the Borough requirement has not been confirmed.
 Following the change of Government in May 2010, proposals emerged to abolish Regional Spatial Strategies (RSS) and the housing targets embedded in them and return spatial planning matters and decision making to the local level.
-RSSs have not yet been revoked; however the Localism Bill detailing approaches to local level planning is still progressing through the committee stage processes, so its detail has yet to receive Royal Assent. - 3.2 Until the requirement has been determined, the Council proposes to monitor housing delivery against a requirement derived from the previous adopted RSS (January 2008) requirement for Worcestershire using submitted WMRSS2 proportions and rolling forward for the period 2006 to 2026 (equating to 186 dwellings per year). - 3.3 The SHLAA for 2010/11 does not need to identify land to meet the entire housing requirement for Redditch between 2006 and 2026.
-Housing completions since 1 April 2006, houses under construction, sites with planning permission and allocated land within adopted Local Plans contribute to meeting the housing requirement.
-At 1 April 2011 the following completions and small site commitments counted towards meeting housing requirement within Redditch.
+Despite the Localism Act being in place (2011), RSSs have not yet been revoked. - 3.2 Although the dwelling requirement has not yet been determined, the Council proposes to monitor housing delivery against a Plan period running from 2011 to 2028. - 3.3 The SHLAA for 2011/12 does not need to identify land to meet the entire housing requirement for Redditch between 2011 and 2028.
+Housing completions since 1 April 2011, houses under construction, sites with planning permission and allocated land within adopted Local Plans contribute to meeting the housing requirement.
+At 1 April 2012 the following completions and small site commitments counted towards meeting housing requirement within Redditch1.

-Completions 2006 - 2010 1085 -Small site Commitments\ (<5 dwellings) 38 \ 1123 dwellings
+Completions 2011 - 2012 - 63

+Small site Commitments ^{2} (<5 dwellings) - 33

+96 dwellings

-&lt;sup>1 Large site commitments (with planning permission or under construction) are identified in Section 6 of this report to avoid double-counting Allows a 7.6% lapse rate for small site commitments
+1 Large site commitments (with planning permission or under construction) are identified in Section 6 of this report to avoid double-counting 2 Allows an 8.8% lapse rate for small site commitments.